ratanahaerlavynah/dreamy/_poems/70-the-ocean-beneath-what-was-never-said.md

 ---
 layout: poem
-title: "The Ocean Beneath What Was Never Said"
+title: The Ocean Beneath What Was Never Said
 order: 70
+description: >-
+  <pre> There was no entrance,  only a soft dissonance where reality frayed,
+  and a warmth gathered just before the concept of presence learned how to bloom.
+Not summoned, but breathed into the hush tha…
+tags: []
+image: /assets/img/70-the-ocean-beneath-what-was-never-said.png
+permalink: /poems/70-the-ocean-beneath-what-was-never-said/
 ---

 <pre>